(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 Carl graduated from Tufts University with a Bachelor’s degree in International Relations and Public Health, and spent several years studying Arabic at both Tufts and Georgetown.

-Maggie Jacobi is the Operations Manager with The Enough Project.
+Maggie Jacobi is the Operations Director with The Enough Project.

 Prior to joining Enough, Maggie interned with Global Health Corps and worked as a sexual health educator in Northern Uganda and Western Massachusetts.
 She graduated from Mount Holyoke College with a B.A. in Economics and History, and is currently an M.P.A. student at George Washington University.
 As an undergraduate, Maggie served as the Policy Director of an on-campus progressive think-tank, where she published research on international pharmaceutical policy, the prison-industrial complex, and the commodification of Oral Rehydration Therapy.